davidgiven/fluxengine/doc/using.md

   - `fluxengine seek`: moves the head.
 Mainly useful for finding out whether your drive can seek to track 82.
 (Mine can't.)

-  - `fluxengine testbulktransport`: measures your USB throughput.
+  - `fluxengine test bulktransport`: measures your USB throughput.
 You need about 600kB/s for FluxEngine to work.
 You don't need a disk in the drive for this one.

+  - `fluxengine test voltages`: measures your FDD bus signal voltages, which is useful for testing for termination issues.

   - `fluxengine upgradefluxfile`: occasionally I need to upgrade the flux file format in a non-backwards-compatible way; this tool will upgrade flux